 1.Protect the electronic signature device from compromise; and

-2.Report to the DEM, within one business day of discovery, any evidence that the security of the device has been compromised.
+2.Report to the DEM, or the DEM designated electronic document receiving system administrator, within one business day of discovery, any evidence that the security of the device has been compromised.

 2.8Effect of Electronic Signature

 A.Absent any evidence of fraud or information indicating otherwise, the presence of an electronic signature on an electronic document submitted to the DEM establishes that the signatory intended to sign the electronic document and to submit it to the DEM to fulfill the purpose of the electronic document.